Duckferd/project3_datavis_story/README.md

 ## Introduction
 The creation of this dashboard tool was intended to help newcomers and long-term visitors to the city of Vancouver who are looking for a place to settle or for a longer term stay.
 These are people who would be interested in understanding average rental and vacancy rates around the city, with a picture of crime in the area.

-Example scenario: A couple moving to Vancouver who wants to settle within the Downtown area.
-They want to determine rental price, and specific types of crimes they are worried about in that area; as well as historical information related to crime over the years and rent inflation.

 ## Usage
 - Run index.html.
 This will take information from the flask API backend (hosted on AWS) and output the data onto the dashboard.
 - Use the dropdowns to select various combinations of years and crime types to get a picture of the city.